Chris Patten: Governor of Hong Kong: 1992–1997

 If Patten had been re-elected in 1992, sections of the media thought he would have been rewarded by appointment as Foreign Secretary, although in his autobiography John Major said that he would have made Patten Chancellor of the Exchequer.

 Patten turned down offers of a new post and instead, in July 1992, he became the 28th and the last governor of Hong Kong until its transfer of sovereignty to China on 30 June 1997.
-He was given an official Chinese name, Pang Ding-hong (彭定康), a name with an etymology based on the words "stability" and "calm; joyous; healthy".
+He was given an official Chinese name, Pang Ting-hong (彭定康), a name with an etymology based on the words "stability" and "calm; joyous; healthy".
 Unlike most previous Hong Kong governors, he was not a career diplomat from the UK Foreign Office although he was not the first former MP to become a governor of Hong Kong.

 Patten's tenure faced several different challenges, as many in Hong Kong were still reeling from the Tiananmen Square massacre a few years earlier.
 However the general public regarded him positively.
 He took steps to get in touch with the people of the colony, and was known for his penchant for taking public strolls around Hong Kong as well as in the media limelight.
-Hong Kong nicknamed him Fat Pang (肥彭), making him the only governor to have a widely recognised Chinese nickname.
+Hongkongers nicknamed him Fat Pang (肥彭), making him the only governor to have a widely recognised Chinese nickname.

 In contrast to his predecessors, Patten decided not to wear the official Court uniform on formal occasions.
 Patten's approval rating in Hong Kong in April 1992 was 53% and ended his tenure with an approval rating of 59.7%.